Bruce Prichard Shoot Interview

 Bruce Prichard’s relationship with Vince McMahon was well documented.
 Outside of Linda McMahon herself, no other person on the planet spent as much time with ‘the boss’ as Bruce.
 He rode the company jet, had daily meetings with Vince and Pat Patterson at the massive McMahon compound in Greenwich, and played a role in all the key decisions that went on daily inside the “machine” now known as “World Wrestling Entertainment”.
 Prichard was there for all the highs and lows, the controversies, the deaths, the drama and the debauchery that occured at Titan Tower and at Arenas all over the world.
 He was there during all the creative meetings whether it was booking TV, PPV’s, NBC Specials, house shows, the XFL and everything in between.

 Prichard was a producer for some of the biggest storylines and angles that ever unfolded on WWE TV and worked with every big name and personality that came through the brass doors along the way.
-From Jesse Ventura to Jim Ross, JJ Dillon to Jerry Jarrett, Paul Heyman to Vince Russo, Jim Cornette, Michael Hayes, Hulk Hogan, The Undertaker, Triple H, Mr. Perfect, Ultimate Warrior, Randy Savage, Shawn Michaels, Ric Flair, Jake ‘the Snake’ Roberts, Kevin Nash, Scott Hall, Kurt Angle, Brock Lesnar, Bobby Heenan, Gorilla Monsoon, Eric Bischoff, and everyone else along the way.
+From Jesse Ventura to Jim Ross, JJ Dillon to Jerry Jarrett, Paul Heyman to Vince Russo, Michael Hayes, Hulk Hogan, The Undertaker, Triple H, Mr. Perfect, Ultimate Warrior, Randy Savage, Shawn Michaels, Ric Flair, Jake ‘the Snake’ Roberts, Kevin Nash, Scott Hall, Kurt Angle, Brock Lesnar, Bobby Heenan, Gorilla Monsoon, Eric Bischoff, and everyone else along the way.
 Bruce Prichard lived through it all.

 For the first time, Bruce Prichard sits down in front of the RF Video cameras and discusses it ALL.
 This near 7 hour interview gives you the inside scoop on every major story and we discuss every rumor, differentiate between fact and fiction and question Bruce about all the big names he encountered along the way.
 When a guy like Bruce Prichard sits down for his first shoot interview, you might expect him to sugarcoat some things or avoid some of the bigger controversies. but Bruce did just the opposite.
 He was open and honest, and took on every topic with the same passion and fearlessness he displayed when dealing with the biggest personalities in the most brutal industry on the planet.